chef-training/extension-inspec/README.md

 ## Contributions

-Contributions are welcomed, please file an issues and a pull requests via the [project homepage](https://github.com/chef-training/extension-inspec).
+Contributions are welcomed, please create an issue and a pull requests via the [project homepage](https://github.com/chef-training/extension-inspec).

 ## Version History
 ### 0.1.2 - 06/12/2016